Hveragerði: Buildings and Culture

 Hveragerðiskirkja, a modern Protestant church, was built 1967–72.
 Listasafn Árnesinga is a museum of arts founded in 1963 where about 500 pieces of art are exhibited.
 The exhibition Skjálftinn 2008 in Sunnumörk shopping centre refers to the earthquake of 2008.
-There is also a swimming pool there called Laugasgarður which is the largest one in Iceland tied with Laugardalslaug which has too 50 m long swimming pools.
+The town has one of Iceland's two largest swimming pools, called Laugaskarð, tied with Laugardalslaug in Reykjavik, which has two 50 m long swimming pools.